wojtekmach/cmark_precompiled/README.md

 When used as a dependency, `:prod` Mix environment, when compiling the project, we download the OS-specific shared library from the GitHub release.

-Currently, every commit to the main branch re-creates the GitHub release.

 ## License

 Copyright (c) 2021 Wojtek Mach